Real Tree vs. Fake Tree: Which is the more sustainable option?

 So, all-in-all, real trees may be the better choice for the environment, especially if you’re getting them from a local farm and composting them at the end of the season.

-However, if you already have a fake tree, please don’t toss it just to hop on the real tree wagon.
-That kinda defeats the purpose of reuse 😉
+If you already have a fake tree, please don’t toss it just to hop on the real tree wagon.
+That kinda defeats the purpose of reuse 😉 Remember: the most sustainable option is the one you already have.

 Sources: